 SmartVault searches for the search string in the document title, document description, and document content.
-The rankings that are displayed are based on the number of occurrences the search string is found and the position of the search string in the document, where an occurrence of the string in the document title earns the heaviest weighting in the ranking system.
+The displayed rankings are based on the number of occurrences the search string is found and the position of the search string in the document, where an occurrence of the string in the document title earns the heaviest weighting in the ranking system.
 Also, a smaller document with three occurrences of the search string will weigh more heavily than a much larger document with 10 occurrences.

 You can search for documents uploaded into vaults and folders in the SmartVault Portal by searching using the following items:

-Note: Do not use the leading period when searching by file type or extension
+Do not use the leading period when searching by file type or extension

 - By document name